linz/basemaps/docs/api/empty-tiles.md

 Pros:

-- ✔️ Supported in GIS ArcGIS/QGIS
+- ✔️ Supported in ArcGIS Pro and QGIS
 - ✔️ Supported by ArcGIS Online, Leaflet, OpenLayers
 - ✔️ Supported by HTTP RFC "May return 0 byte 200"
 - ✔️ Recommended option from OGC Tile API